brianrice2/pitchfork/README.md

 #### Create the database

-To create the database in the location configured in `config/flaskconfig.py` run:
+To create the database according to your `MYSQL_*` environment variables (either locally or in RDS), run:

 ```bash
 docker run \